RafaelArutjunjan/InformationGeometry.jl/docs/src/datamodels.md

 ```@docs
 DataSet
 ```
-Depending on the dimensionality of the dataset, that is, the number of components of the respective x-values and y-values, there are multiple ways the `DataSet` can be constructed.

-To complete the specification of the inference problem, a model function which takes an x-value and a parameter configuration ``\theta`` must be added.
+To complete the specification of an inference problem, a model function which is assumed to model the relationship which is inherent in the takes an x-value and a parameter configuration ``\theta`` must be added.

 ```@docs
 DataModel
 ```

-**To be continued...**